 Tom Maschio has had two anthropological lives.
-He started off as an academic anthropologist, doing his research on the religious and ceremonial life of a tribe in Papua New Guinea.
+He started off as an academic anthropologist, doing his research on the religious and ceremonial life of an ethnic group in Papua New Guinea.
 His second anthropological life has been spent studying the rituals, routines and beliefs that make up Western consumer culture.
 The connection between his two lives is seen in his approach to branding, consumer culture research and ethnographic interviewing.
 He is always searching anthropological theory and the ethnographic record for creative analogies and metaphors to apply to his case studies of consumer behavior.
 His goal in doing this is to supply fresh business perspectives to his clients.
-The range of product and service categories in which he has worked run the gamut: pet food and the relationship between owners and pets ; the American philosophy of money and credit card use; the meaning and symbolism of home improvement; developing American notions of healthy eating and Super Foods; cultures of dieting; cultural meanings associated with home entertainment systems; the meanings associated with home washing appliances; a host of pharma projects and many projects about shopping and the design of retail spaces.
-Some successes in his approach are seen in Lipton's re-launch and re-branding efforts that emphasize the health properties of teas (inspired by his ethnographic analysis American tea culture (Lipton grew 20% after its re-launch), Philips Sense and Sensibility campaign inspired in part by a worldwide ethnographic project on home entertainment technologies and the recent revitalization of the Hot Pockets Portfolio brand.
+The range of product and service categories in which he has worked run the gamut: culture and technology, pet food and the relationship between owners and pets ; the American philosophy of money and credit card use; the meaning and symbolism of home improvement; developing American notions of healthy eating and Super Foods; cultures of dieting; cultural meanings associated with home entertainment systems; the meanings associated with home washing appliances; a host of pharma projects and many projects about shopping and the design of retail spaces.